m3y54m/Embedded-Engineering-Roadmap/README.md

 > [!TIP]
-> To differentiate between the types of learning resources and the difficulty of their content, specific symbols are used before each item.
+> To differentiate between the types of learning resources and the quality of their content, specific symbols are used before each item.
 >
 > **Resource types:**
 > - 📘 : Books